gyan55/system_design_topics/tinyurl_sde_2_readme.md

 - load balancer
 - replicated cache
 - replicated DB / failover
-- backups
-- monitoring and alerts

 ### Good interview sentence
 > I’d keep app servers stateless so they can scale horizontally and fail independently, and I’d replicate the mapping store to improve availability of the read path.

 ---

-## 19. Abuse and security considerations
-In production, the service can be abused for:
-- spam,
-- phishing,
-- malicious redirects,
-- automated link creation.

 ### Mitigations
 - rate limiting on link creation